write-you-a-scheme-v2/scheme/docs/02_parsing.md

   <|> parseQuote
   <|> parseSExp
 ```
 Of course! `<|>` is a combinator that will go with the first parser that can successfully parse into a `LispVal`.
 If you are writing this parser, or don't like mine and decide to write your own (do it!), this part will require some thought.
-Here be dragons, and if your syntax is very complex, use Alex & Happy.
+Here be dragons, and if your syntax is very complex, Alex & Happy provide a nice alternative way to define syntax.

 ## [Understanding Check]
 You just moved to Paris, France and can't find the "quote" on a local keyboard.
 Change the "quote" to a "less than" symbol in the parser.  (single or double, I can't find either one on european keyboards) Where do all the changes need to be made?